tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

 ## License

-Apache License Version 2.0 / Check the LICENSE.txt file for more details.
+jQuery MIT-License / Check the MIT-LICENSE.txt file for more details.

 ## GitHub repository